 What is Graduation Fair?
 What happens if I miss it?

-Grad Fair usually takes place April 16 - 18, 2019 at the Penn Bookstore.
+Grad Fair usually takes place in April at the Penn Bookstore.
 The Grad Fair provides the opportunity for degree candidates to acquire their academic regalia as well as graduation announcements, class rings, and diploma frames.
 As a reminder, all graduates must purchase or rent regalia to participate in the graduation festivities.
 Doctoral, JD, and LLM students have the option to either purchase or rent their regalia, while all other students should purchase their regalia.
 Information about the Grad Fair is sent by the Penn Bookstore in early spring.

 If you miss Grad Fair, you should contact the Bookstore directly to rent or purchase your regalia.